 - People were supported by staff who knew their needs and cared for them in a respectful way.
-The interactions we observed were positive, with staff and people engaging well and being attentive to people's needs. - People told us they were well treated and supported.
-We observed that they enjoyed being in the company of staff. - People told us staff were caring and attentive.
-One person told us, "I like the staff, they have a laugh, we get along." - Staff had all received training in equality and diversity and understood the importance of recognising and respecting people's differences.
-One member of staff said, "We respect everybody as individuals.
-Individuals of who they are and what their choices are.
-They respect us too. - The provider and staff supported people's privacy and dignity and promoted independence.
+The interactions we observed were positive, with staff and people engaging well and staff being attentive to people's needs. - People told us they were well treated and supported.
+We observed that they enjoyed being in the company of staff.
+One person told us, "I get in on very well with my main carer, we do a lot together.
+I get on with most of them though." - People told us staff were caring and attentive.
+A relative told us, "The staff are amazing they are always so kind and ready to go the extra mile." - Staff had all received training in equality and diversity and understood the importance of recognising and respecting people's differences.
+One member of staff said, "People here have very different conditions and needs.
+We make sure we know what everybody needs and that they are respected." - The provider and staff supported people's privacy and dignity and promoted independence.
 We saw how staff ensured they did not discuss anything of a personal nature in front of other people.
-People were also encouraged to carry out day to day tasks for themselves.
-A member of staff told us, "We always encourage independence, that is one of the main things we do here."
+People were also encouraged, where possible, to carry out day to day tasks for themselves.